 ⇒ Use bullet points

-Bullet points makes the post easier to read and when it delivers an easy user experience, Google reward you with higher rankings.
+Bullet points make the post easier to read and when it delivers an easy user experience, Google rewards you with higher rankings.
 Generally, nowadays people don’t have time to read your whole post and they just scan it.

 ⇒ Write a compelling introduction